-In mainland India, the majority is vegetarian and meat markets aren’t common.
+In mainland India, the majority are vegetarian and meat markets aren’t common.
 But here, meat was on show everywhere!

 You could honestly spend hours in here, just window shopping and watching the locals haggle and buy their food for the day.

 Top tips for the bazaars and Shillong shopping

 - Watch your language: Khasi is a popular language in Shillong as you’re near the Khasi Hills in this side of Meghalaya.
 Hindi is recognise but English not so much so make sure you try and haggle another way.
 I found just showing my notes easier sometimes.

 - Get taxis in between markets: Shillong is big, it’s freezing in winter and once it gets dark the city is twice as hard to navigate.
 Get the city taxis.
 By each market place there is a taxi rank.
 Sharing taxis are 10-20 rupees a single journey dependent on the distance.

 - Don’t lose each other: The markets in Shillong are an absolute maze.
 It can be so easy to get distracted by a stall and then completely lose your group.
 Trying to ask the locals for directions can be a challenge with English so definitely take numbers to call each other.

 - Ask before you take photos: Although the majority of people here love the fact you’re capturing their stall.
 Some are shy and really don’t like photos.
 So, just ask politely or show them your camera before you snap!